Student Organization Policies and Procedures

 While students are encouraged to expand their involvement at MWCC through student organization officer positions, students should consider the responsibilities of the various officer roles and make an informed decision before taking on any position.
 Below are the basic responsibilities of each officer role for all student organizations.
 These roles may differ slightly from organization to organization and from semester to semester depending on the dynamics of the officer/advisor/member relationships.
 Additionally, some organizations may add roles depending upon their individual needs.

 The Student Organization President is responsible for keeping the club membership engaged and informed of all club activity.
-They preside over club meetings, distribute the agenda in advance of meetings, and are the spokesperson of the organization to the SGA and the college adminstration.
+They preside over club meetings, distribute the agenda in advance of meetings, and are the spokesperson of the organization to the SGA and the college administration.

 The SO President should be available to meet with the advisor regularly to work collaboratively in guiding the direction of the organization.
 Being the president means committing time weekly to the organization and following through with tasks to ensure that the organization remains a vibrant source of engagement for members.